breun/frak-server/README.md

 Running
 -------

+Run on default port 8080:

     $ java -jar target/frak-server-1.0-SNAPSHOT-jar-with-dependencies.jar
-    FrakServer listening on port 8080, POST some strings!
+    [INFO] FrakServer listening on port 8080, POST some strings!

+Supply a port number as an argument to start the server on an alternative port:

+    $ java -jar target/frak-server-1.0-SNAPSHOT-jar-with-dependencies.jar 8888
+    [INFO] FrakServer listening on port 8888, POST some strings!

 Usage
 -----